CloudCannon/pagefind/docs/content/_index.md

 ---
 Pagefind is a fully static search library that aims to perform well on large sites, while using as little of your users' bandwidth as possible, and without hosting any infrastructure.

 Pagefind runs after Hugo, Eleventy, Jekyll, Next, Astro, SvelteKit, or **any other SSG**.
-The installation process is always the same: Pagefind only requires a folder containing the built static files of your website, in most cases no configuration is needed to get started.
+The installation process is always the same: Pagefind only requires a folder containing the built static files of your website, so in most cases no configuration is needed to get started.

 After indexing, Pagefind adds a static search bundle to your built files, which exposes a JavaScript search API that can be used anywhere on your site.
 Pagefind also provides a prebuilt UI that can be used with no configuration (you can see the prebuilt UI at the top of this page).